 WMGS 410 Cooperative Education: Gender, Sexuality, and Women's Studies 3 Credits

 Prerequisite(s): WMGS 102, WMGS 301 and at least one other WMGS course; minimum GPA of 3.0; approval of WMGS director.
-Special fee.
 Academic study integrated with supervised internship in an organization, agency, or business that addresses women's issues or issues of gender or sexuality.
 Part-time (20 hours per week).
 Required individual meetings with faculty advisor supplement experiential component, and include discussion of field work experience, connection between feminist/gender studies theories and practice, issues of access and diversity, civic responsibility, and career options.

 WMGS 436 Washington, D.C.
 Internship 3 Credits

 Prerequisite(s): WMGS 102 plus two Women's and Gender Studies electives relevant to the intended placement (subject to the Women's and Gender Studies director's approval) and a minimum 3.0 G.P.A. in the major or minor.
 Corequisite(s): COED 401, COED 402, COED 403 or COED 404.
 In this course students will intern in Washington, D.C., at governmental offices, interest groups, party and electoral organizations, law and lobbying firms or other political organizations.
 Students' academic learning is assessed by faculty and their work performance is evaluated by their placement supervisor.
 Students may receive up to 7.0 credits in Women's and Gender Studies and up to 8.0 credits in a corequisite Cooperative Education course.
 Cross listed with Political Science, POLS 436.
 3 hours lecture.

 WMGS 481 The Legal Rights of Women 3 Credits